Story At-A-Glance

 Tackling the Diseases Through Genetic Modification

-The approach that UCR scientists are using to tackle includes two steps.
-First, identifying and early removal of infected plants so that the bacteria does not spread.
-Second, understand the gene basis of this diseases and try gene modification of the citrus plants.
+The approach that UCR scientists are using to tackle this includes two steps.
+First, identifying and early removing infected plants, so the bacteria does not spread.
+Second, understand the genetic basis of this disease and try gene modification of the citrus plants.

 “If you find a disease affecting your crops, a good first step is to look for plants that are able to grow and produce despite infection.
 Then you can start to identify the genetic basis of the disease tolerance and make sure the next generation of plants includes these genes.”